mwganson/pdwrapper/README.md

 Base shape used in the boolean operation to create the Pattern Shape.<br/>
 <br/>
 ### Pattern Operation (enumeration)
 Boolean operation used to create Pattern Shape.
 Options are None, Cut, Fuse, Common, XOR.
-In some cases this is managed by the Tip Manager.
-Set TipManagement to Manual if it is getting changed from where you have tried to set it.<br/>
+In some cases this is managed by the Shape Manager.
+Set ShapeManagement to Manual if it is getting changed from where you have tried to set it.<br/>
 <br/>
 ### Pattern Tool (link)
 Tool shape used in the boolean operation to create the Pattern Shape.<br/>